cleverra-tech/wombat/docs/backup.md

 # Backup and Restore

-This document covers backup and restore procedures for Wombat database, including data protection strategies and recovery procedures.
+This document provides guidance for implementing backup and restore procedures for Wombat database.

+**Note**: Automated backup and restore features are not yet implemented in Wombat core.
+This document serves as an implementation guide for building backup solutions on top of the existing database files and WAL system.

 ## Backup Overview